Sexuality in Women: Does Sexual Desire Decrease With Age?

 Pain during penetration

 8% of women suffer from dyspareunia or vaginal pain felt at the time of penetration.
-There are many causes: infectious, allergic, dermatological, scarring after childbirth or surgery, hormonal after menopause, related to endometriosis, the presence of cysts or fibroids, or more rarely vulvovaginal malformations.
+There are many causes: infectious, allergic, dermatological, scarring after childbirth or surgery, hormonal after menopause, related to endometriosis, the presence of cysts or fibroids, or more rarely, vulvovaginal malformations.
 At old age, prolonged periods of pain may lead to a drop in sexual desire or even lead to total abstinence.

 Vaginal dryness

 The vaginal mucosa is naturally moist.
 Sexual arousal increases its lubrication, the many blood vessels that irrigate the vagina swell and leak a liquid that covers the vaginal walls to allow back and forth movement without irritation.
-But many factors can disrupt lubrication including hormonal imbalance that comes with old age and menopause.
-Although most people seek alternative lubricating techniques like the use of lubricated condoms and gels, the feeling of one lacking these secretions may lead to loss of sexual desire.
+But many factors can disrupt lubrication, including hormonal imbalance that comes with old age and menopause.
+Although most people seek alternative lubricating techniques like the use of lubricated condoms and gels, the feeling of one lacking these secretions may lead to a loss of sexual desire.

 Sexual desire can also increase with age!

-If over the years, you leave your fears, your complexes aside, if you are in a relationship and you have confidence, your desire can flourish.
+If, over the years, you leave your fears, your complexes aside, if you are in a relationship and you have confidence, your desire can flourish.
 On the other hand, after menopause, you no longer have the weight of contraception or the fear of starting an unwanted pregnancy.
 This situation can free many couples.
-And then, once the children have left, the retirement age arrives where you have a lot of free time – it can be the best time for sexual fulfillment.
+And then, once the children have left, the retirement age arrives, where you have a lot of free time – it can be the best time for sexual fulfillment.

 References